 Static stretching has fallen somewhat out of favour because of studies that reported that it temporarily decreases athletic performance.

-However, the decline in performance occurs when stretches are performed without an adequate warm up.
-Researcher David Behm found that including static stretching within a routine that included dynamic activity afterwards decreases the risk of injury and increases range of motion.
+However, the decline in performance occurs when stretches are performed without an adequate warm-up.
+Researcher David Behm found that including static stretching within a routine that included dynamic activity afterward decreases the risk of injury and increases range of motion.

 Karl Riecken (USA Triathalon Performance Center), suggests 3-5 minutes of aerobic activity, followed by one to three sets of static stretching from 15 to 45 seconds in duration.
 Then do another short session of aerobic activity before beginning your workout session to optimize the benefits.

 This technique offers reduced cramping, improved range of motion, and a decrease in delayed onset muscle soreness, as well as being able to prevent injuries.

 Dynamic Stretching Method

 Dynamic stretching (DS), otherwise known as active stretching, uses movement to warm up your muscles and joints.
 This is one of the ways you can increase your range of motion safely.
 Some examples of DS are lunging with a twist to one side, high kicks with outstretched arms, and jump squats.

 DS is popular as a pre-workout warmup because it helps to increase range of motion.
 It also enhances muscular power and performance.
 One of the main benefits of dynamic stretching is that it warms up the muscles to their peak performance temperature.

 This method can improve your mobility short and long term and reduce your possibility of injury.

 Ballistic Stretching Method